 What is the Purpose of SSRS?

-The purpose of Microsoft SSRS is to facilitate easy creation of form reports in the formatted table manners in images, graphs, charts, and data forms.
+The purpose of Microsoft SSRS is to facilitate the easy creation of form reports in a formatted table manner in images, graphs, charts, and data forms.

 We don’t know what the future holds, so we don’t know if Microsoft will deprecate SSRS in the future.